 If a person applies a large number of deductions, so that the total amount of taxes falls below a certain level, then (s)he may be subject to the alternative minimum tax.
 The alternative minimum tax was passed in the United States to ensure that everyone pays at least some minimum amount of tax.

 Other Common Taxes

 In addition to the various taxes mentioned in the examples above, there are numerous other taxes.
-Corporations pay income taxes.
+Corporations pay income taxes (maximum rate of 21%).
 Most local governments collect property taxes.
 There are also various other federal taxes, including excise taxes, capital gains taxes, and estate taxes.
 An excise tax is similar to a sales tax, but it is usually levied by the federal government on products such as tobacco, cigarettes, spray cans, and gasoline.
 A capital gains tax is a tax paid over an asset, which has gained value.
 For example, if someone purchases stock worth $10,000 on January 1, and then sells the same stock for $14,000 two years later, the $4,000 in gained income is subject to a capital gains tax.
 Estate taxes are paid when someone dies and leaves a valuable estate.
 The heirs will have to pay an estate tax if the value of the estate exceeds a certain amount.